 Implants are composed of three parts.
 The implant is a screw-shaped metallic post that is introduced into the jawbone and fuses with it.
 The abutment is a piece that unifies the implant and the crown.
 And the crown, the visible part of the whole implant.

 During the surgery, the implant is placed in your jawbone, where it osseointegrates giving support to your new “tooth”.
-In some cases, bone grafting may be needed, and it is done some months before the implant lacing.
+In some cases, bone grafting may be needed, and it is done some months before the implant placing.
 After a couple of months, when the post has fused with the bone, the abutment and the crown are placed.
 It isn’t a painful surgery since it is done under general anesthesia or IV sedation.

 The whole process starts with an appointment with your dentist.
 In this consultation, he or she will check your mouth health, your medical record and they will take dental X-rays.
 Here is when the doctor will decide if you are a good candidate to get dental implants, and if you are, set a procedure plan.
 This plan varies from patient to patient depending on the oral health, if there are pre-existing conditions (such as diabetes or cancer, which could affect the healing process), and the jaw condition.